 Advanced Placement Admissions for LVNs

-Applicants who hold LVN licenses may, however, qualify for advanced placement admission to our on-campus BN nursing program.
+The LVN-BSN program for the School of Nursing has been discontinued.
+Applicants who hold LVN licenses may, however, qualify for advanced placement upon admission to our on-campus BN nursing program.
 LVNs may also choose an LVN 30-unit option, which meets the requirements for taking the RN licensing examination in California but does not lead to a BSN degree.
 LVN applicants must meet the application deadlines noted above.

 An RN-BSN track is available for ADN and diploma nurses, designed to accommodate distance and working nurses.
 All theory courses for this track are available online, typically requiring only 1 meeting on campus each semester (NURS 300W requires two on-campus meetings).
 The public health practicum course (N474R) may be available in the RN's local community.
 The working RN can complete this program in 15 months.
 See the RN advisor and the website for details.

 MS in Nursing